How to Document a Bank or Government Impersonation Scam Properly

 - Did I download anything?

-Step 8: Contact the Real Institution Directly
+Contact the Real Institution Directly

-- The institution’s official website
+- Use the official website

-- The number printed on your card
+- Use the number on your card

-- Verified government portals
+- Use verified government portals

-Step 9: Report to Cybercrime Authorities
+Report to Cybercrime Authorities

 - Screenshots